top of page

 Sticks and Stone is a percussion trio from Edmonton, Canada centered on a marimba-band concept.
 They perform upbeat, feel-good music with groove including pop, rock, jazz, classical, video-game, Disney and world music.
 They share joyful music-making with a touch of humour, while playing on the "grand-piano of xylophones".

 Since that time, Sticks and Stone has performed at markets, schools, festivals, corporate events, community events and even birthday parties.
-Notable performances include Edmonton's 2022 official New Years' Eve Party, 2022 Peace and Human Rights Awards Ceremonies with the Lieutenant Governor, the 2019 CBC Turkey-Drive wrap-party as the house-band, the 2019 Epcor Christmas Gala, the 60th anniversary of the Italian Centre Shop in Edmonton and Calgary, the Kaleido Festival, the Edmonton Fringe Festival, the Northern Alberta International Children's Festival and feature performances at Arden and MacLab Theatres.
+Notable performances include the City of Edmonton New Year's Eve in the Winspear, the CBC Turkey-Drive wrap-party as the house-band, the Epcor Christmas Gala, the ATB/Telus Barbeque, the North Country Fair, the 60th anniversary of the Italian Centre Shop in Edmonton and Calgary, the Kaleido Festival, the Edmonton Fringe Festival, the Northern Alberta International Children's Festival and feature performances at Arden and MacLab Theatres.

 When Covid became a concern in Canada in March 2020, Sticks and Stone kicked off livestreaming at the renowned Starlite Room in Edmonton, being the first group to host a stream there since the initial shutdown.
 At this time of writing, this is the furthest-reaching livestream from that venue on social media.
 The group then went on to pull off 30 Physically Distanced Community Concerts in communities across the Edmonton area through the summer.